rkhullar/example-webapp/docs/medium-article.md

 much cleaner than writing custom validation logic.
 And it allows the framework to generate OpenAPI docs, which makes the endpoints easy for engineers to manually test and integrate against.

-With AWS, we can deploy FastAPI or similar frameworks like Flask and Django with a serverless architecture.
+With AWS, we can deploy FastAPI or similar frameworks like Flask and Django with serverless architectures.
 For this article we'll use HTTP API Gateway and Lambda.

 ### Codebase
-The code used throughout this article is available at the following url: https://github.com/rkhullar/example-webapp
+The code used throughout this tutorial is available at the following url: https://github.com/rkhullar/example-webapp

 ## Platforms
 ### Amazon Web Services (AWS)
 You will need access to an AWS account to follow along and deploy the example api.
-If you are deploying to your own account remember to clean up the resources afterward to keeping billing charges to a minimum.
-I would also suggest setting up billing alerts and using a service like [privacy.com](https://privacy.com) to prevent overcharging.
+If you are deploying to your own account remember to clean up the resources afterward to minimize billing charges.
+I also suggest setting up billing alerts and using a service like [privacy.com](https://privacy.com) to prevent overcharging.
 If you do not have an AWS account you could try using the lab environment on [A Cloud Guru](https://learn.acloud.guru/labs).

 ### MongoDB Atlas
 If you haven't already, head over to [MongoDB Cloud](https://www.mongodb.com/cloud) to create a free tier Atlas cluster.
 Within your organization namespace create a `dev` project.
 And within that project create a shared cluster called `default-free-dev` backed by AWS and located in the closest available region to you.
 For example if you are based in New York the region would be `us-east-1`.
-There are more details for creating the cluster in the tutorial section below.
+There are more details for creating the cluster in the "MongoDB Atlas Cluster" section below.

 ### Okta
 You can sign up for a free okta developer account by heading to their [developer login page](https://developer.okta.com/login).